COGS108/Overview/COGS108-Syllabus.md

 - **A specific section-related question**: send a direct message on Campuswire to your TA/IA
 - **Something super cool to share related to class**: feel free to email Prof Ellis or come to office hours.
 Be sure to include COG S108 in the email subject line and your full name in your message.
 - **Something you want to talk about in-depth**: meet in person during office hours or schedule a time to meet by email.
 Be sure to include COGS 108 in the email subject line.
-- **Some feedback about the course you want to share anonymously**: If you’ve been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous [Google Form](https://goo.gl/forms/2nXnDNbgYuS1OsGF2)*
+- **Some feedback about the course you want to share anonymously**: If you’ve been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous [Google Form](https://forms.gle/rcMnXxo3VzoVwbRcA)*

 \*This form can be taken down at any time if it’s not being used for its intended purpose; however, you all will be notified should that happen.

 ### What should you call me?

-Most students call me Professor/Prof Ellis, and that's great!
+Most students call me Professor or Professor Fleischer or Dr. Fleischer.
 This is how I typically sign emails to students.
-I'm also totally OK with you addressing me as Shannon or Dr. Ellis.
-I would prefer you *not* address me as Ms./Miss/Mrs. Ellis.
+I'm also OK with you addressing me as Jason, but not all professors are OK with that.
+I would prefer you *not* address me as Mr. Fleischer; if you're going to use an honorific please use the one that people expect in the situation.

 ### What I should call you